May 15 incident

 The May 15 incident (五・一五事件, Goichigo jiken) was an attempted coup d'état in the Empire of Japan, on May 15, 1932, launched by reactionary elements of the Imperial Japanese Navy, aided by cadets in the Imperial Japanese Army and civilian remnants of the ultranationalist League of Blood (Ketsumei-dan).
 Prime Minister Inukai Tsuyoshi was assassinated by 11 young naval officers.
 The following trial and popular support of the Japanese population led to extremely light sentences for the assassins, strengthening the rising power of Japanese militarism and weakening democracy and the rule of law in the Empire of Japan.

 Background

 As a result of the ratification of the London Naval Treaty limiting the size of the Imperial Japanese Navy, a movement grew within the junior officer corps to overthrow the government, and to replace it with military rule.
 This movement had parallels in the Sakurakai secret society organized within the Imperial Japanese Army.
-The naval officers established contacts with the ultranationalist Inoue Nissho and his "League of Blood", and agreed with his philosophy that to bring about a "Shōwa Restoration", it would be necessary to assassinate leading political and business figures.
+The naval officers established contacts with the ultranationalist Nisshō Inoue and his "League of Blood", and agreed with his philosophy that to bring about a "Shōwa Restoration", it would be necessary to assassinate leading political and business figures (Zaibatsu).

-In March 1932, in the "League of Blood Incident", Inoue's group only managed to kill former Finance Minister and head of the Rikken Minseitō, Inoue Junnosuke, and Director-General of Mitsui Holding Company, Takuma Dan.
+In 1932, during the League of Blood Incident, Inoue's group killed Inoue Junnosuke, the former Finance Minister and head of the Rikken Minseitō, and Takuma Dan, the Director-General of Mitsui Holding Company, on 9 February and 5 March respectively.
+While only two high-profile leaders were killed, the group had initially planned to assassinate a total of twenty financial and political leaders.